sebarickert/sebastianhamalainen.com/src/content/blog/debug-php-with-vscode-and-docker.md

 Debugging PHP with Xdebug using VS Code as your IDE.
 These are the step-by-step instructions on how I got Xdebug working with VS Code and Docker.

+This [stackoverflow comment](https://stackoverflow.com/a/52805763/5562316) was really helpful getting this to work.

 ## Install Xdebug

 You need to have Xdebug installed on your machine.
 Official installation guide can be found on [Xdebug's official website](https://xdebug.org/docs/install).